 My first Rabbie’s tour will come as no surprise.
 It was Alnwick Castle, where the first two Harry Potter movies were filmed.
 The tour itself was fantastic because our driver/guide James knew we were all Potterheads and made sure to tailor his stories towards us.
 Alnwick Castle is brilliant for both Potter and movie fans.
 Knowledgeable guides talk you through the different scenes that were shot on site, which allows you to really feel like you are part of the movie.
 There is also the chance for a quick Flying Lesson!

 Hogwarts is situated in the North of Scotland, so it only makes sense they filmed a lot of the landscapes here.
 Lochaber and Glen Coe are used for many backdrops because of their stunning lakes and hills.
+It truly puts the best of Britain on screen.
 One of the most famous of these shots is the Glenfinnan Viaduct.
 This iconic bridge can be seen in the movies when students are travelling from London to Scotland on the Hogwarts Express.
 This is one location that I was desperate to visit because it’s one journey every Potterhead dreams of taking.
 “Anything from the trolley, dears?”

-You can see the Glenfinnan Viaduct on this four day tour.
+You can see the Glenfinnan Viaduct on this four-day tour of Skye and the West Highlands.